jwiegley/johnwiegley/drafts/drafts.md

 perceive the stirrings of the Divine.

-Like a wine taster, the palate must be cleansed, refined and trained to detect the slightest hint of different flavors to know how to best pair wines with food.
-Eating Doritos would utterly corrupt this sensitivity, so such things must be reserved for a special time.
+Like a wine taster, the palate must be cleansed, refined and trained to detect the slightest hint of different flavors to know how best to pair wines with food.
+Eating Doritos would corrupt this sensitivity, so such things must be reserved for a special time.

 In the case of sex, ordinary such passion overwhelm the mind, but God has created a fortress for well-being within which it can be experienced without